Report Filter

 Name Description

-Tourism marketing partners The Virginia Tourism Authority tries to leverage its limited marketing funds at least 3:1 through strategic partnerships and by offering cooperative marketing opportunities to Virginia’s tourism industry.
-The Authority recognizes that partnerships are critical to success and vital in times of scarce financial resources.
+Tourism marketing partners The Authority recognizes that partnerships are critical to success and vital in times of scarce financial resources.
 Therefore, cultivating partnerships and identifying corporate sponsorships are primary focuses for stretching Virginia’s resources and reaching a broader audience to attract visitors.

 Destination Marketing Organizations (DMOs) A destination marketing organization (DMO) is the principal organization of one or more states, one or more localities, or a combination thereof, that is organized and operated to promote its respective destination, to attract visitors and/or to solicit and service meetings and conventions.
 A DMO is designated and authorized by its respective incorporated government entity as the representative organization exercising those functions.